MarmadileManteater/yayti/README.md

 ## 👩‍🏭 progress

  - [ ] 🎥 videos
-  - At this time, `yayti::{scrape_video_info, fetch_video_info}` exposes most of the video information except for the related videos and the storyboards.
+  - At this time, `yayti::{scrape_video_info, fetch_video_info}` exposes most of the video information except for the storyboards.
 It isn't that the data isn't there, but I just haven't mapped the data to the output yet.

  - [ ] 🧑 channels